mbecker73/Coursera/Creative, Serious and Playful Science of Android Apps/Assignment-1-App-1/README.md

-Guidelines for App #1: Two Famous Computer Scientists
+App #1: Two Famous Computer Scientists
 ======================
+Directions for Assignment #1 taken from Coursera

 Step 1: Research for Your App
 ----------------------------
 Find and pick 2 famous computer scientists (living or dead) that you will include in your app.
 For each person you will need to include an image and text.
-Some suggested historical figures are listed below as a starting point.
-You're not limited to picking one of these, but we encourage learning about them and also trying to find at least 1 famous computer scientist not listed below!

-Ada Lovelace
-Alan Turing
-Grace Hopper
-Charles Babbage
-John von Neumann
-Donald Knuth

 Step 2: Create Your App
 ----------------------------